 Dencker used to have his own leather brand for 7 years.
 He came frequently to this house owned by The Saddler Guild from 1460.
 Gradually he became very acquainted with the brothers.
 They have been talking for years and when the time has come for them to retire they wanted to give this business to Dencker although they were offered much more money from others.

 Many brands in this market can be snobbish but Dencker is working to create a more friendly and inclusive space.
 He wants people to see the craftsmanship.
-On the second floor there will be a cashier desk and a room with two more tables for craftsmen.
-The wall of that room will be made from glass so when people can see again how much work and time is needed to make a bag or a belt.
+On the second floor, there will be a cashier desk and a room with two more tables for craftsmen.
+The wall of that room will be made from glass so when people can see again how much work and time are needed to make a bag or a belt.

 Restoring the glory

 Dencker showed us the place still being on a renovation stage.
-The first floor will be the actual workshop with us working.
+“The first floor will be the actual workshop with us working.
 Guests will be welcome to check in and then get to the shop on the second floor.
-This place haven’t been renovated since 1930's but Dencker's team found old pictures of the shop when the brothers have just moved in and restore it to that condition.
-The floors and the railings are new though.
+This place hasn’t been renovated since the 1930s but Dencker's team found old pictures of the shop when the brothers have just moved in and restore it to that condition.
+The floors and the railings are new though.” - JD

 New product strategy

 Product strategy is to focus on consumer goods as opposed to supplying riding schools.
-In addition to belts Dencker is going to revive Dahlman bags.
+In addition to belts, Dencker is going to revive Dahlman bags.
 Just like belts, they will are put in a premium category but not extravagantly luxurious.
 He doesn’t want to make products overpriced or hard-to-buy.

-There are only 3 people who make products and they all work in a headquaters shop.
+There are only 3 people who make products and they all work in a headquarters shop.
 In order to scale business Dahlman will slowly start production in another location in Italy.
-It took almost a year to find right people in Tuscany.
+It took almost a year to find the right people in Tuscany.
 They are good friends with Dahlman’s vegetable leather tannery partners.

-At first people can only buy products in Copenhagen workshop.
+At first, people can only buy products in Copenhagen workshop.
 Later Dahlman is going launch its own webshop and start sales in a few selected shops worldwide as soon as Italian partners slowly start setting up the production.